OathPros/COMP3/source/containers/windows.rst

 General Guidelines
 ------------------

-Guidelines for all types of window:
+Guidelines for all types of windows:

 * Windows should have a :doc:`header bar <header-bars>`.
 * Windows should follow the standard *Ctrl+W* keyboard shortcut to close.
 Additionally, modal windows should close on *Esc*.
-* TODO: default window sizing
+* Applications which restore a particular view or content item when they are restarted should also restore their previous window size.

-* TODO: when should windows be resizable/non-resizable?
+Additional guidance on window sizing can be found in the :doc:`scaling and responsiveness guidelines </guidelines/responsive>`.

 API Reference
 -------------